Jaynav04/DataCollection-Challenge/README.md

     - Plot the results as a bar chart.

-  -About how many terrestrial (Earth) days exist in a Martian year?
+  - About how many terrestrial (Earth) days exist in a Martian year?
 To answer this question
     - Consider how many days elapse on Earth in the time that Mars circles the Sun once.
     - Visually estimate the result by plotting the daily minimum temperature.